 We often want someone to listen without judging or taking over and telling us what to do, what to think, how to be.
-Some of us worry that talking to friends or family will burden them unreasonably with our worries and concerns.
+Some of us worry that talking to friends or family will burden them unreasonably with our worries, concerns and anxieties.

-Therefore we need time, freedom and a good, active listener to explore our problems and be trusted and helped to find our own solutions and strategies, to work out what feels right to do, or where to go next.
-Talking things through with a trained, qualified and experienced therapist usually helps to get clarification or resolution.
+Therefore we need time, freedom and a good, active listener to explore our problems and be trusted to discover our own solutions and strategies, to notice what feels right to do, or where to go next.
+Talking things through with a trained, qualified and experienced therapist can be useful to get clarification or resolution.
 I also offer other (inexpensive or free) resources which can speed up your therapeutic process and save you time and money in therapy.

-I believe in and adhere to the BACP Ethical Framework for Good Practice, therefore I am a Member of the British Association for Counsellors and Psychotherapists (MBACP).
-I am also a member of the World Association for Person-Centred and Experiential Psychotherapy and Counselling (WAPCEPC).
+I believe in and adhere to the BACP Ethical Framework for Good Practice, and I'm Members of the British Association for Counsellors and Psychotherapists (MBACP) and the World Association for Person-Centred and Experiential Psychotherapy and Counselling (WAPCEPC).

 I work from my Towcester studio in Northamptonshire, face to face, FaceTime, Zoom, Google Duo, or Skype, or any other portal you prefer.

 Training, qualifications & experience

 I have a BA (Hons), an MA and a Diploma in Counselling, as well as a Diploma in Supervision.
-I gained my Masters at the University of Kent at Canterbury, University of East London, and trained in counselling at Metanoia Institute in London where I am now an external examiner.
+I’ve two Masters, on from the University of Kent at Canterbury, the other from University of East London.
+I trained in counselling a psychotherapy at Metanoia Institute in London where I am now an external examiner.
 I gained my Diploma in Supervision from the Institute for Person-Centred Learning.

-For the last 12 years I trained in Natural Horsemanship and Humanality; a theory of Personality and psychology which helps us understand ourselves (and horses!) and others and gives us confidence and insight into what is natural and positive about ourselves, how to communicate more effectively and successfully with people who may be quite different to us, and a better understanding of those whose behaviour might be at least mystifying, at worst, downright exasperating!
-I have had considerable success using the Humanality Report as a personal development tool for clients, Supervisee and coaches.
+For the last 15 years I have been training and practicing Natural Horsemanship and Humanality; a theory of personality, psychology and body language which helps us understand ourselves (and horses) and others and gives us confidence and insight into what is natural and positive about ourselves, including how to communicate more effectively and successfully with people who are different from us, along with a better understanding of those whose behaviour might be at least mystifying, at worst, downright exasperating!
+I have had considerable success using the Humanality Report as a personal development tool for clients, supervisees and coachees.

 For testimonials visit my website's Testimonials page at www.londoncounsellor.org.uk